Juan L. Varona

 Number Theory:

-most part of my research on number theory deals with aliquot sequences.
+for years, most part of my research on number theory was devoted to aliquot sequences.

 If a positive integer number n is taken, we denote